eelegiap/levreadingcircle/guidelines.md

 ## These guidelines and expectations are vital to maintaining a safe, inclusive, and respectful environment.
-### A safe, inclusive, and respectful environment will facilitate open and honest discussion and allow people to make and correct their mistakes.
+#### A safe, inclusive, and respectful environment will facilitate open and honest discussion and allow people to engage with difficult topics in a constructive way.

 1. **Hateful, disrespectful, or discriminatory speech** towards people or groups **will not be tolerated.**
 2. **Allow everyone the chance to speak** without interruptions